Decay of streaks and rolls in plane Couette-Poiseuille flow: Noise

-These observations are consistent with external noise that is mainly induced by the rotating cylinder in reservoir $1$ (see Fig.~\ref{fig:setup}).
+The observation that the main source of the external noise is the rotating cylinder in reservoir $1$ (see figure~\ref{fig:setup}).
 The noise generates turbulent streaks and rolls that are advected from the entrance of reservoir $1$ towards reservoir $2$.
 We estimated the time for the streaks to be advected from the entrance of reservoir $1$ to the center of the measurement window as $t_{adv}=L/<U_{adv}>=1360$.
 As a result, if the decay time is longer than $t_{adv}$, the streaks and rolls will be advected away from the measured field.
 The measurement of the decay time $\tau$ is thus limited by $t_{adv}$.
-The value of this typical time shows that for most of the transients, our measurements are not affected by the external noise.
-However, this noise plays a major role during the permanent regime.
+Our measurements of the decay time is smaller than this typical time $t_{adv}$.
+This implies that the measurements are not affected by the external noise.
+However, the noise plays a major role in the permanent regime.